qngyn/CSDS-132/README.md

 # CSDS-132
-Introduction to Programming in Java
+CWRU's Introduction to Programming in Java